plastic compounding

 Industrial centrifuge for plastic granules

-Compounding plastic is done differently for every application.
-Some of the factors that are specifically compounded for include but are not limited to:
+Plastic compounding is done differently for every application.
+Some of the factors that are specifically compounded include, but are not limited to:

-Color.
-When you are compounding plastic color selection is often a priority.
-When you think of all of the plastic products you use, you’ll realize that it is available in an unlimited number of colors.
+Color: When you are compounding plastic, color selection is often a priority.
+When you think of all the plastic products you use, you’ll realize that they are available in unlimited colors.

-Food safe.
-Not all plastic is food safe.
-When plastic will be used for food packaging or handling, specific products, and compounding processes must take place to ensure that it is safe to encounter a food product that will be consumed.
+Food safe: Not all plastic is food safe.
+When plastic is used for food packaging or handling, specific products and plastic compounding processes must be used to ensure that the food product is safe to consume.

-Fire retardation.
-When exposed to heat, plastics will melt and often catch fire.
-Fire retardants can be added to polymers to help prohibit combustion, especially in construction applications.
+Fire retardation: When exposed to heat, plastics will melt and often catch fire.
+Fire retardants can be added to polymers to help prevent combustion, especially in construction applications.

-Strength and flexibility.
-Just thinking about the plastic products that you use daily; you’ll notice there are differences in strength and flexibility.
-Each of these plastics has been compounded to provide for this extremely specific purpose and quality.
+Strength and flexibility: Think about the plastic products you use daily; you’ll notice differences in strength and flexibility.
+Each plastic has been compounded to provide this extremely specific purpose and quality.

-UV Tolerance.
-If plastic products are exposed to UV rays, the plastic can be compounded to add extra protection against these rays that often lead to degradation of the material.
+UV Tolerance: If plastic products are exposed to UV rays, the plastic can be compounded to add extra protection against these rays, which often leads to material degradation.

 Phoenix Plastics Wants to Be Your Plastic Compounding Provider

 This is just a broad look at the many benefits of plastic compounding.
 The customizations that are possible are nearly endless.
-At Phoenix Plastics we are always developing new compounding services and abilities, allowing our customers to truly personalize their plastic products.
+At Phoenix Plastics, we are always developing new compounding services and abilities that allow our customers to personalize their plastic products.
+Whether you need compounds with enhanced durability, color precision, or added performance additives, we have the capabilities to tailor formulations that meet your exact specifications.
+Our team works closely with customers from concept to final production, ensuring materials are engineered for efficiency, compliance, and superior end-use performance.
 Contact us today so we can discuss your unique needs.
 We look forward to exceeding your expectations!

 RECENT BLOG POSTS